dotnet/csharpstandard/standard/terms-and-definitions.md

   - Otherwise, a Unicode code point
 - **class library**
   - assembly that can be used by other assemblies
+- **compilation unit**
+  - ordered sequence of Unicode characters that is input to a compiler
 - **diagnostic message**
   - message belonging to an implementation-defined subset of the implementation's output messages
 - **error, compile-time**